Gender Pay Gap Narrative 2018

 Quartile Pay Gap

-Our quartiles have a fairly even distribution with a similar percentage of women in the Top Quartile (Highest Paid) and Lower Quartile (Lowest Paid).
-We would hope to see more females progressing from the Lower Middle to the Upper Middle and Top Quartile in the coming years to help even these out further.
+Our quartiles have a fairly even distribution with a higher percentage of women in the top quartile than the lower quartile.
+We would hope to see more females progressing from the lower middle to the upper middle and top quartile in the coming years to help even these out further.

 Bonus Pay Gap

 Women's mean bonus pay is 59.6% lower than men's